Logging¶

 This chapter assumes you've used our cookiecutter to create a project

-which contains development.ini
+which contains development.ini and production.ini files which help

 configure logging.
 The Pyramid cookiecutter provided by the Pylons Project does